-HE PRINCIPLE, enunciated as a chancellery formula, according to which "the glory of the kings and princes derives first of all from the multitude of their peoples," is not a sufficient guarantee for respecting the freedoms of these peoples.
-Naturally, under the first Arpadians, up to 1204, these freedoms were, generally speaking, respected.
+The attempt (recently resumed) to accredit the idea that the spirit of tolerance predominated in Hungary throughout the entire medieval period is based upon an unilateral reading of the sources and upon the desire to point out the superiority and generosity of the Magyar State.
+The general impression that imposes itself once again on the present collective memory (as in the heyday of historiographic romanticism impression accounted far by some recent productions of historical writing, is that the language, the customs, and the beliefs of all the peoples and populations of Hungary were fully respected.
+The principle, enunciated as a formula of a chancellery, according to which "the glory of the kings and princes derives first of all from the multitude of their peoples", is considered by some also as sufficient guarantee for respecting the freedoms of these peoples82.
+Of course, under the first Arpadians, up to 1204, these freedoms were, generally speaking, respected.
 But for the Angevin kings of the 14th century, especially for Louis I (1324-1382), such an idea cannot be upheld.
 It is known that this king led a fervent policy of homogenization of all the greatly varied structures of the kingdom.
-Not even the ethno-confessional realities were excepted from this process.
-The king, supported by the Papacy and by the Western (Catholic) monastic orders, was an intransigent champion of Catholicism, which he strove to promote within Hungary and in the vicinity thereof.
-Antonio Bonfini, in his historical work on Hungary, drawn up in the 15th century, brings praise to the great sovereign: "Just how faithful and grateful to God he was can be understood from what will be shown in what follows.
-Firstly, to crush the strong-headedness of the Jews of tireless daring and then to attract them, he promised them that they shall pass as Hungarians, that he would exempt them for good from public dues; only neither through his urgings (summons), nor through those of the holy fathers, did he manage to guide their steps on the way of the rightful faith and, through a public writ, he drove them out of Hungary, and allowed them to haul their goods and fortunes across the border without losses; they thusly driven out, poured into Austria and Bohemia.
-Although the order of the monks of the Holy Prince Paul came to Hungary and his body, transported from Venice, was moved to the church of Lawrence, which rises atop the third cliff of the hill nearest to Buda, in fact Charles, the father [of king Louis], was the first to sustain the orders of the monks, who had taken under their control the holy premises of Lawrence, that of the Holy Cross, that of the Holy Ghost and of Saint Ladislas; and Louis granted him at Nozthre a high-ranking monastery and a further one he built in Leveldo for the Carthusian monks, which he ceremoniously presented to them as a gift.
-Also, he raised for the Virgin Mother two chapels built on kingly financing, which he furnished with extraordinary adornments, one in Aquisgrano, and the other in Cellis.
-Even through his example he urged many of the leaders, aristocrats, and nobles towards these duties of godly faith; who, in order not to prove unworthy of the kingly generosity, submitted through and by themselves places of worship and adornments.
-For these reasons, in everyone's opinion, the faith in Hungary was so greatly broadened and so much increased, that more than one third of the kingdom was penetrated by the holy custom.
+Not even the ethnoconfessional realities were excepted from this process.
+The king, supported by the Papacy and by the western orders of monks, was an intransigent champion of Catholicism, which he strove to promote within Hungary and in the vicinity thereof.
+Antonio Bonfini, in his historical work on Hungary, drawn up in the 15th century, brings, in this line, praise to the great sovereign: "Just how faithful and grateful to God he was can be understood from what will be shown in what follows.
+Firstly, to crush the strong-headedness of the Jews of tireless daring and then to attract these, he promised them that they shall pass as Hungarians, that he would exempt them for good from public dues; only neither through his urgings (summons), nor through those of the holy fathers, did he manage to guide their steps on the way of the rightful faith and, through a public writ, he drove them out of Hungary, and allowed them to haul their goods and fortunes across the border without losses; these, thusly driven out, poured into Austria and Bohemia.
+Although the order of the monks of the Holy Prince Paul came to Hungary and his body, transported from Venice, was moved to the church of Lawrence, which rises atop the third cliff of the hill nearest to Buda, in fact Carol, the father [of king Louis], was the first to sustain the orders of the monks, who had taken under their control the holy premises of Lawrence, that of the Holy Cross, that of the Holy Ghost and of Saint Ladislau; and Louis submitted to him at Nozthre a high-ranking monastery and a further one he built in Leveldo for the Carthusian monks, which he ceremoniously presented to them as a gift.
+Also, he raised for the High Mother two chapels built on kingly financing, which he furnished with extraordinary adornments, one in Aquisgrano, and the other in Cellis.
+Even through his example he urged many of the leaders, aristocrats, and nobles towards these duties of godly faith; who, in order not to prove unworthy of the kingly generosity, submitted through and by themselves sites of cult and adornments.
+Out of which reasons, in everyone's opinion, the faith in Hungary was so greatly broadened and so much increased, that more than one third of the kingdom was penetrated by the holy custom.